PX4/PX4-user_guide/en/ros/README.md

 This contrasts with ROS (1), which communicates with PX4 via MAVROS/MAVLink, hiding PX4's internal architecture and many of its conventions (e.g. frame and unit conversions).

-ROS2 (and the bridge) will become easier to use as the development team provide ROS2 APIs to abstract PX4 conventions, along with examples demonstrating their use.
+ROS 2 (and the bridge) will become easier to use as the development team provide ROS 2 APIs to abstract PX4 conventions, along with examples demonstrating their use.
 These are planned in the near-term PX4 roadmap.
 :::